leontoeides/indicium/README.md

 ```

-The `autocomplete` function will return all keys for indexed structs that
+The `search` function will return all keys for indexed structs that exactly
-exactly match the `String` provided by the caller:
+match the `String` keyword provided by the caller:

 ```rust
 let keys: Vec<u32> = search_index.search(&"Helicopter".to_string());